GetStream/stream-chat-swift/docusaurus/docs/iOS/components/channel.md

 Keep in mind this component is only responsible for composing the `ChatChannelHeaderView`, `ChatMessageListVC` and `ChatMessageComposerVC` components together.
 In case you want to customize the rendering of the messages, you should read the [Message List](../message-list) documentation and the [Message](../message) documentation.

 ### Channel avatar size
 It is really easy to change the channel avatar size displayed, by default, in the `navigationItem.rightBarButtonItem`.
-The only think that is needed is to override the `channelAvatarSize` property, like this:
+The only thing that is needed is to override the `channelAvatarSize` property, like this:

 ```swift
 class CustomChatChannelVC: ChatChannelVC {